Tag: Energy Code Compliance

 - Equipment Installation: Make sure the correct equipment is being installed in the correct units and matches the CF1R per plan type.

-- High Quality Insulation Installation: It is extremely common for most projects under the 2016 Code to now have a QII verification on the project’s mandatory compliance.
+- High Quality Insulation Installation: It is becoming common for projects under the 2016 Code to now have a QII verification on the project’s mandatory compliance.
 The installation must have no voids or gaps and fill the cavity side-to-side, top-to-bottom, and front-to-back.
 The inspection requires two site visits from the HERS Verification company.
 One verification is prior to drywall (rough stage) and the other is near final (during all the other verification measures).
 Please make sure your team is calling us out prior to drywall and following the QII checklist.

 - Signing off on the CF Forms: DuctTesters is a hands-on Energy Consulting Company.
 We work with, help, train, and follow up with the subcontractors filling out and signing off on the paperwork.
 Installers are responsible for 100% (each and every home) of respective CF2R documents.
 There are some areas where trades cross over and issues arise as to who will sign off for what.
 Please note that a builder can always sign off if there are subcontractors refusing to comply.
 There are items such as a whole house fan where one company supplies it and another installs it.
 There are also areas where QII crosses into drywall and/or framing.
 Please try to address items prior to work starting by holding a pre-construction meeting and/or list subcontractor cross over area items in scopes of work.
 The forms in the mandatory provider database sometimes only allow one company to sign off on the install.
 Here are some suggestions of who should sign what form: